MicaLovesKPOP/WinterBot/README.md

 ### Configuration

-1. Sign up for an account on [discordbothosting.com](https://discordbothosting.com/)
+1. Sign up for an account on [discordbothosting.com](https://discordbothosting.com/).
-2. Log in to your account and go to the `Files` tab
+2. Log in to your account and go to the `Files` tab.
-3. Upload the bot's files to your account
+3. Upload the bot's files to your account.
-4. Go to the `Startup` tab and under `BOT JS FILE`, replace `index.js` with `WinterBot.js`
+4. Go to the `Startup` tab and under `BOT JS FILE`, replace `index.js` with `WinterBot.js`.

 ### Usage